Introduction

 - Information Lakes and Warehousing Technologies such as Google BigLake and AWS Lake Formation integrate unstructured and structured data to provide advanced analytics.

-6. Implementing Cloud Based Data Science: A Strategic Approach
+6. Cloud Based Data Science Implementing

 Define Objectives